abhi460729/abhi460729.github.io/content/jobs/Central Coal Fields Internship/index.md

 ---

 - Web Development Intern - Developed an Online Office Food Ordering System for the employees of the company to facilitate food service from the food vendor.
+- It is developed using HTML 5, CSS 3 and Bootstrap for frontend designing and involves PHP to connect to the MySQL Database using various PHP-MySQL database connectivity functions.